iardelian/Revive-S/README.md

 # Example

 You can find example of use in "sample" forder.
-You can also try the compiled apk file [here](https://drive.google.com/open?id=1QUi7DEituCJ08bIpkWCmSrM6QUBUwaQI)
+Also you can try the compiled apk file [here](https://drive.google.com/open?id=1QUi7DEituCJ08bIpkWCmSrM6QUBUwaQI)

 # Licence